Skip to content

 Example (selectCount):

-// Assume a QueryWrapper object with condition age > 25, query total record count
+// Assume we have a QueryWrapper object with condition age > 25, query total record count

 QueryWrapper<User> queryWrapper = new QueryWrapper<>();